How To Connect Your PC To TV Wirelessly

 Once your TV’s entry appears in the list, click on it to connect wirelessly your Windows 10 laptop to your TV.

 If Windows 10 could not find your display, then click the Detect button in the Multiple displays section.

 By default, when you connect your laptop to a TV or external display, Windows 10 uses the last used projection mode.
 That is, for example, if your TV was previously used to extend your laptop’s screen, then Windows 10 automatically uses the TV as the extended display upon connecting to it.

-If you want to use only the TV’s screen or change the default projection mode, you can do so by changing projection mode settings.
-Below is how to change projection mode on your PC.
+If you want to use only the TV’s screen or change the default projection mode, you can do so by changing the projection mode settings.
+Below is how to change the projection mode on your PC.

 Navigate to Settings > System > Display, and click the Connect to wireless display link to see the Connect pane.

 See also: How to Connect Computer to TV Using HDMI

 Click on Change projection mode to select a projection-type from Duplicate, the Second screen only modes, and Extend.

 Alternatively, you can use the Windows logo + P to open the Project pane and select mode.

 See also: 14 Ways To Speed Up A Slow Computer